eddersko/Web-Template/README.md

 ### Website

 To run locally / test, run `npm install` and then `npm run dev`.
 It should load up at  `localhost:3000`.
 Refer to the [Next.js documentation](https://nextjs.org/docs) for more, we're using the pages directory at the moment.
+We recommend using [`nvm`](https://github.com/nvm-sh/nvm) to manage your Node version.